ariannapschmid/FOCD/README.md

-Group project for the University of Maryland graduate course: Fundamentals of Computing and Data Display (SURV727)
+Group project for the University of Maryland graduate course: Fundamentals of Computing and Data Display (SURV727).
+This study examined the relationship, if any, between state level COVID vaccine rates and Google searches for vaccine information.